UMAprotocol/UMIPs/UMIPs/umip-24.md

 3) Find the object in the response array that corresponds to timestamp equal to time the synthetic token expired
 4) The value at the key “tvlUSD” is the TVL that we want
 5) Repeat steps 1 through 4 with “uniswap” in place of “sushiswap” in the GET request
-6) Divide the sushiswap TVL by the uniswapTVL and multiply by 10 to get the settlement value of the TVL_SUSHI_UNI_RATIO price identifier
+6) Divide the sushiswap TVL by the uniswapTVL and multiply by 10 to get the settlement value of the SUSHIUNI_TVL price identifier

 At current TVL values, Uniswap has a higher TVL than SushiSwap.
-The scale factor of 10 is used to keep the value of TVL_SUSHI_UNI_RATIO above 1 while  still being directly proportional to the ratio of TVL between the protocols.
+The scale factor of 10 is used to keep the value of SUSHIUNI_TVL above 1 while  still being directly proportional to the ratio of TVL between the protocols.

-## Backup Calculation of DeFiPulseTVL_ALL
+## ## Backup Calculation of DEFI_PULSE_TOTAL_TVL

-In the case that the the value from DeFi Pulse for DeFiPulseTVL_ALL at expiration is determined to differ from broad market consensus, the following is an example of how voters could arrive at a backup measurement of DeFiPulseTVL_ALL.
+In the case that the the value from DeFi Pulse for DEFI_PULSE_TOTAL_TVL at expiration is determined to differ from broad market consensus, the following is an example of how voters could arrive at a backup measurement of DEFI_PULSE_TOTAL_TVL.

-1) Gather all DeFiPulseTVL_ALL values from timestamps corresponding to the day the synthetic token expires
+1) Gather all DEFI_PULSE_TOTAL_TVL values from timestamps corresponding to the day the synthetic token expires
 2) Determine which values are contentious off chain
 3) Remove contentious values
 4) Average the remaining values to get the settlement value

-## Backup Calculation of TVL_SUSHI_UNI_RATIO
+## Backup Calculation of SUSHIUNI_TVL

-In the case that the the values from DeFi Pulse for SushiSwap or Uniswap are determined to differ from broad market consensus, the following is an example of how votors could arrive at a backup measurement of TVL_SUSHI_UNI_RATIO.
+In the case that the the values from DeFi Pulse for SushiSwap or Uniswap are determined to differ from broad market consensus, the following is an example of how votors could arrive at a backup measurement of SUSHIUNI_TVL.

 Note: The following procedure uses a daily value of TVL as opposed to an hourly value